clintonnaidu/chilli/README.md

 # chilli
-"This i sthe chilli repo
+"This is the chilli repo